christianacca/web-api-starter/docs/github-workflow-direct-callback-migration-plan.md

 ### Goal

-Authorize the GitHub Actions service principal to publish messages to the Function App storage queue and prove the workflow can acquire the right queue access, while preparing a safe per-environment cutover.
+Authorize the GitHub Actions service principal to publish messages to the Function App storage queue and prove the workflow can acquire the right queue access, while preparing the later global rollout.

 ### `github-app-authz-envs` Interface Contract